Frequently Asked Questions

 What training does a CASA Volunteer Advocate receive?

-After completing an interview and the necessary background clearances, CASA volunteers must complete comprehensive 30 hour training.
-The training curriculum is designed by the National CASA Association and is facilitated by CASA staff and includes presentations from Children and Youth workers, attorneys and service providers.
+After completing an interview and the necessary background clearances, CASA volunteers must complete a comprehensive 35 hour training.
+The training curriculum is designed by the National CASA Association and is facilitated by CASA Staff.

 How does a CASA Volunteer Advocate investigate a case?